luis-gzz/SecretHandshakeServer/README.md

 # Secret Handshake Server
 The code base for the reddit storage solution Secret Handshake server.

-It is written in Go and is probably extremly messy as it was written during a 36hr Hackathon.
+It is written in Go and is probably extremely messy as it was written during a 36hr Hackathon.

 https://www.reddit.com/r/SecretHandshakeVault/